The Visible Planets

 Saturn is not visible at the start of the month, having just been at its point of conjunction last month.
 However, by the end of the month, Saturn slowly emerges out of the dawn’s early light to be visible with some difficulty very low above the east-southeast horizon.
 Saturn is situated amongst the stars of the constellation of Aquarius, the water bearer.

 International Space Station (ISS) Observable Passes

-Look for passes of the International Space Station before sunrise, from March 1 to March 11 in the predawn morning sky.
-From March 18 onwards the visible ISS passes will take place in the evening hours.
+Look for passes of the International Space Station in our early evening sky from March 8 to March 13 and then in our early morning sky, before sunrise, from March 13 to March 18.
 Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik.

-March 13 Daylight Savings Time begins!
+March 12 Daylight savings time begins!
 Add 1 hour of time to your clocks (spring ahead)!

 March 13 Royal Astronomical Society of Canada (RASC) Edmonton Centre meeting

 Live in the Zeidler Dome at TELUS World of Science - Edmonton and presented virtually through Zoom.

 Free for anyone to attend.

 March 20 Spring equinox occurs at exactly 3:24 p.m.
 MDT.